davidrenouf/AWS_Lambda_start_and_stop/README.md

 ![](img/all.png)

-If you want to manage resources at different moments it is necessary to create other lambda using this modules.
+If you want to manage resources at different moments it is necessary to create other lambda using that module.

 ![](img/mix.png)